KILTprotocol/docs/docs/sdk/0-workshop/00-welcome.md

 :::info What you can expect

-📦 Topics: <a href="https://github.com/KILTprotocol/sdk-js">KILT SDK</a> essentials, basic credential workflow without privacy enhancement.
+📦 Topics: <a href="https://github.com/KILTprotocol/sdk-js">KILT SDK</a> essentials, basic credential workflow.
 This includes creating a CTYPE and a claim; attesting a claim; and finally verifying the attested claim.

 ⏳ Duration: 15-45 minutes.